-Fitness to Practise Definition: Fitness to practise means having the skills, knowledge, health and character necessary to undertake and complete a programme with professional practise, experiential learning or clinical work safely and effectively, fulfilling the responsibilities within the scope of practise in a chosen field.
+Fitness to Practice Definition: Fitness to practise means having the skills, knowledge, health and character necessary to undertake and complete a programme with professional practice, experiential learning or clinical work safely and effectively, fulfilling the responsibilities within the scope of practice in a chosen field.

-Aims of the Fitness to Practise Statement:
+Aims of the Fitness to Practice Statement:

-The fitness to practise statement aims to
+The fitness to practice statement aims to

-- 1. Ensure postgraduate students on the UCD DPsychSc in Clinical Psychology have a clear understanding of the standards of professional attitudes and behaviour required of them through-out all aspects of their training, and are supported in their continuous attainment of these standards. - Ensure the well-being of any members of the public or service users that our postgraduate students have contact with during the course of their clinical placements or other applied experiences. - 3.
-Meet the requirement of the Psychological Society of Ireland (PSI) accreditation criteria that the UCD DPsychSc in Clinical Psychology have fitness to practise guidelines. - 4.
-Apply University College Dublin's Fitness to Practise Policy to the DPsychSc in Clinical Psychology
+- Ensure postgraduate students on the UCD PhD in Clinical Psychology have a clear understanding of the standards of professional attitudes and behaviour required of them through-out all aspects of their training, and are supported in their continuous attainment of these standards. - Ensure the well-being of any members of the public or service users that our postgraduate students have contact with during the course of their clinical placements or other applied experiences. - 3.
+Meet the requirement of the Psychological Society of Ireland (PSI) accreditation criteria that the UCD PhD in Clinical Psychology have fitness to practice guidelines. - 4.
+Apply University College Dublin's Fitness to Practice Policy to the PhD in Clinical Psychology

-Expected Fitness to Practise Standards:
+Expected Fitness to Practice Standards: